 Join us on this learning journey to broaden your skills and:

-- experience top ranked Schools with connections worldwide connections
+- Experience top ranked Schools with worldwide connections

 7 modules for 7 paradoxes:

-- Foundations of Luxury Brand Management - Managers need to manage the timelessness of luxury brands while making them aspirational to the modern customer.
+- Introduction to the Business of Luxury (Paris) - Managers need to manage the business of creating desire for timeless brands while making them relevant to the modern customer.

-- Advanced Luxury Retail Management - Managers working in the luxury industry need to be aligned with the retail paradox of brick-and-mortar stores; strategies must indicate how many stores there should be, where to locate them, when to launch them and how to reach consumers in this digital world.
+- Advanced Luxury Retail Management (Paris) - Managers working in the luxury industry need to be aligned with the omnichannel paradox of digital and brick-and-mortar stores; strategies must indicate how many stores there should be, where to locate them, when to launch them and how to reach consumers in this digital world.